 Sara asks Charlie to be “my November”: For one month, he’ll stay with her and learn to live, live, live.
 Charlie will shop for mod clothes, he’ll write poetry that rhymes (Sara's hippie-ish ethos doesn't extend to free verse) and he’ll mingle with Alonzo the vegetarian sign-painter (played by Theodore Bikel, who has a special place in the Siren's heart for starring in her favorite Columbo episode).

-There's a complication, one you can see coming.
+But there’s a complication, one you can see coming.
 While Charlie is learning to live, he discovers that Sara is dying.
-He doesn't care, he loves her--he's even learned to navigate the stairs--and he wants to stay.
+He doesn’t care, he loves her — he's even learned to navigate the stairs — and he wants to stay.
 The scene that truly kicked the Siren in the solar plexus was when Charlie brings a huge stack of calendars, all turned to the page for November, and tells Sara it will be November for as long as they are together.

-Michel Legrand composed the score; in a better world, he'd do the background music for everyone's wistful love affairs.
+Michel Legrand composed the score; in a better world, he’d do the background music for everyone's wistful love affairs.
+The theme song was written by Newley and his longtime song partner Leslie Bricusse, and the Siren adores every string-saturated note of it.
 It was shot in Technicolor by Daniel L. Fapp.
 No matter what you think of the movie, anyone who loves New York would have to get some pleasure out of the utterly gorgeous exteriors, so many of them long gone.
-This is a magical New York, like the one in Barefoot in the Park and Breakfast at Tiffany's, where the streets are clean and the characters are straight out of characterville.
+This is a magical New York, like the one in Barefoot in the Park and Breakfast at Tiffany’s, where the streets are clean and the characters are straight out of characterville.
 And the movie gets another thing right.
-November may be gray and dull in other places, but in New York it's dramatic rain alternating with the purest of blue skies, cool weather turning colder, but gradually.
+November may be gray and dull in other places, but in New York it’s dramatic rain alternating with the purest of blue skies, cool weather turning colder, but gradually.
 Forget spring, no New York month is more romantic than November.

 Maybe the Siren wouldn't have dug Sweet November when it was released.
 It's such a time capsule, destined to be retro as hell from the day the cameras started rolling.
-1968--they made this one year after Bonnie and Clyde, and the same year as Faces and If... and Rosemary's Baby.
+1968! they made this a year after Bonnie and Clyde, and the same year as Faces and If... and Rosemarys Baby.
 Sweet November is as defiantly old-school as 1968's Oliver! and The Lion in Winter (both of which, for the record, the Siren also loves).
 Unlike those last two, Sweet November wants to be down with the kids.
-It isn't--even the Jerry Wald-esque font of the credits gives the game away--but then again, as Dunlap says, it is.
+It isn't — even the Jerry Wald-esque font of the credits gives the game away — but then again, as Dunlap says, it is.

-The Siren has never seen the 2001 film, but one look at the original will tell you any remake was more doomed than Sara herself.
-This movie should have been left as it was, filed next to the portable 45-record player and the lace-trimmed Peacock Revolution shirt; perfectly imperfect, hopelessly old-fashioned and yet utterly of its time.
+The Siren has never seen the version of Sweet November from 2001, but one look at the original will tell you a remake was more doomed than Sara herself.
+This movie should have been left as it was, filed next to the portable 45-record player and the lace-trimmed Peacock Revolution shirt: perfectly imperfect, hopelessly old-fashioned, and utterly of its time.